lwshowl/simple-chat-server-with-client/README.md

 tables are in the client repo

-register is not available (you may implement that yourself),or you can manually add an account with a password to the USER
+register is not available (you may implement that yourself),or you can manually add an account with a password to the

-table
+'USER' table

 and most significantly ADD A BUDDY PAIR TO THE 'BUDDY' TABLE if you want to add a buddy as follows